How to Float the Mountain Fork River in Broken Bow

 We recommend bringing a small dry bag to carry snacks, sunscreen, water, and a safe place to store your camera, phone, and wallet.

-Wear sandals (we have these), wear a sun shirt (like this), and bring a hat!
+Wear sandals, a sun shirt, and bring a hat.

 float-the-mountain-fork-river

-They shuttled us to Mountain Fork Park with our gear, and then we ‘took out’ at the bridge near their facility at the end of the float.
+They shuttled us to the Mountain Fork Park with our gear, and then we took out at the bridge near their facility at the end of the float.

 There is a slight drop that is considered a class II rapid where Broken Bow Adventures Photos sets up to take pictures of the river carnage.
-It is entertaining!
-The river isn’t deep here, so you can touch the bottom if you tip.
+It’s so entertaining (haha).
+The river isn’t deep here, so you can touch the bottom if you tip over.

 Navigating the rocks was easy in the other areas.
 We had so much fun on this trip, and it complimented a fun weekend of hiking, camping, and kayaking at Beavers Bend State Park.

-The river outfitter you select will guide how to best float the river depending on water levels.
+The river outfitter you select will tell you how to best float the river depending on water levels.

 There are other places to kayak in the area, including: